AVAILABLE SPRING 2019

-Size: 3' high x 3' wide.
-Zone 3/4.
+Size: 3' 0" high x 3' 0" wide.

 Originally bred by New Mexico’s Los Lunas Plant Materials Center to be a utilitarian non-woody windbreak, this enormous grass pleasantly surprised everyone with its majestic bearing plus spectacular blonde and bronze-colored fluffy flower spikes.

 Strap-like medium green foliage boldly forges a sturdy upstanding foundation, touted as the largest of all native American grasses.
 Possessing a versatile, non-invasive practicality unlike the Victorian era’s Pampas Grass, ‘Windbreaker’ makes a top-notch choice for a living fence, hedgerow or an awe-inspiring ornamental specimen in a mixed border.

 Size: 7' 0" – 10' 0" high x 6' 0" wide.